johnwcowan/r7rs-work/AssertionsWarnings.md

 and then is signaled by `raise-continuable`.

-If `raise-continuable` returns, the warning object (which may have been mutated by an exception handler) is written in an implementation-specified format to the current error port, and `warn` returns to its caller.
+If `raise-continuable` returns, the warning object is written in an implementation-specified format to the current error port, and `warn` returns to its caller.